Telapantela/SEO-SEM-Blog/src/content/blog/voice-search-optimization.md

 ---
-title: "How to Optimize for Voice Search?"
+title: "📈 How to Optimize for Voice Search?"
 meta_title: "Voice Search SEO: Rank #1 on Google & Featured Snippets"
 description: "Master voice search optimization with proven 2025 strategies.
 Learn how to optimize for featured snippets, AI search, and conversational SEO to dominate Google, Alexa, and Siri rankings."
 image: "/images/blog-5.webp"